 Self-monitoring of blood glucose

-The ADA’s consensus statements on SMBG provide a comprehensive review of the subject (24,25).
-Major clinical trials assessing the impact of glycemic control on diabetes complications have included SMBG as part of multifactorial interventions, suggesting that SMBG is a component of effective therapy.
-SMBG allows patients to evaluate their individual response to therapy and assess whether glycemic targets are being achieved.
-Results of SMBG can be useful in preventing hypoglycemia and adjusting medications, MNT, and physical activity.
+The American Diabetes Association’s consensus statements on self-monitoring of blood glucose (SMBG) provide a comprehensive review of the subject (19,20).
+As stated earlier, major clinical trials assessing the impact of glycemic control on diabetes complications have included SMBG as part of multifactorial interventions, suggesting that SMBG is a component of effective therapy.
+SMBG allows patients to evaluate their individual response to therapy and assess if glycemic targets are being achieved.
+Results of SMBG are useful in preventing hypoglycemia and adjusting medications, MNT, and physical activity.

 The frequency and timing of SMBG should be dictated by the particular needs and goals of the patients.
 Daily SMBG is especially important for patients treated with insulin to monitor for and prevent asymptomatic hypoglycemia.
 For most patients with type 1 diabetes and pregnant women taking insulin, SMBG is recommended three or more times daily.
 The optimal frequency and timing of SMBG for patients with type 2 diabetes is not known, but should be sufficient to facilitate reaching glucose goals.
 When adding to or modifying therapy, type 1 and type 2 diabetic patients should test more often than usual.
 The role of SMBG in stable diet-treated patients with type 2 diabetes is not known.